BackshopCollege/chatter/README.md

 # Chatter
 ###### #irresponsibleruby

+Experiment being developed in the context of BackshopCollege while learning ruby and many other things with tdantas.

 Just to practice Ruby IO Sockets.

 My intention is experiemnt (SELECT) Asynchronous blocking I/O in Ruby ( Non-Blocking I/O with Blocking Notification).